vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 default.
 This alternative would require us to modify our "release" build to flip on the specific features we intend to ship.
-However, while this alternative does potentially reduce iteration costs and experimentation costs depending on the area being worked it does nothing for reducing burden for casual contributors nor does it lead to more focused tests.
+However, while this alternative does potentially reduce iteration costs and experimentation costs depending on the area being worked it does nothing for reducing the burden for casual contributors nor does it lead to more focused tests.
 A non-representative default may be surprising to casual contributors, leading to CI dings that would otherwise have happened locally.

 ### Top-Level is Core, Concepts Become Packages